 International students fees are payable in full on registration or you can choose to pay 50% with the balance paid in full four months later.

-All final year LJMU students and all LJMU alumni, irrespective of when they graduated, are eligible to apply for a 15% reduction in their postgraduate tuition fees if they progress onto a higher degree programme at LJMU.
-This generous tuition fee discount available to Home and International LJMU students (subject to eligibility) replaces the previous £500 cash bursary and applies to taught master's and research degree tuition fees.
+Final year undergraduates and alumni of the University are eligible to apply for a 15% reduction in their postgraduate tuition fees if they choose to progress onto a higher degree programme at LJMU.
+Both Home and international LJMU students and alumni can apply for this award (subject to eligibility criteria*).
+Please go to for more details.

 How to apply